MMV-Lab/im2im-paper/manuscript.md

 The *EmbedSeg*-type models were re-implemented according to the original paper [@doi:10.1016/j.media.2022.102523;@embedseg] following the generic boilerplate in *MMV_Im2Im*, with significant improvement.
 First of all, following the modular design of *MMV_Im2Im*, it is flexible to use different neural network models as the backbone.
 For 3D anisotropic microscopy images, the original backbone ERFNet [@doi:10.1109/TITS.2017.2750080] doesn’t take the anisotropic dimensions into account and therefore may not perform well or even be applicable.
 In this scenario, it is straightforward to employ another anisotropic neural network bone, such as the anisotropic U-Net in [@doi:10.1101/491035] or the anisotropic version of Dynamic U-Net in MONAI.
 Second, we significantly improve training strategy.
 The original version requires pre-cropping patches centered around each instance and pre-calculated the center images and class images.
 This may generate a massive amount of additional data on the disk.
 More importantly, such pre-cropping makes data augmentation nearly impossible, except the simple ones like flipping (otherwise, the pre-calculated centers might be wrong), and also greatly undersamples around negative cases (e.g., background).
 For example, we have observed that for an EmbedSeg model training only with patches centered around instances, the model may suffer from degraded performance during inference when there are a large amount of background areas without any instances.
 Again, following the modular design of *MMV_Im2Im*, it is now possible to do on-the-fly data augmentation and patch sampling, even weighted patch sampling.
 Third, our improved *EmbedSeg*-type models can accept an exclusion mask so that certain parts of the images can be ignored during training.
 This is especially useful for partially annotated ground truth.
 For large images, it could be extremely time-consuming to require every single instance to be annotated.
 The exclusion masks can address this bottleneck.
 Another extension compared to the original implementation was that the *MMV_Im2Im* package made sliding windowing inference straightforward, and therefore permitted easy handling of images of any size during inference.

 In this work, we tested on both 2D and 3D instance segmentation problems.
 Going from 2D to 3D is not a simple generalization from 2D models by switching 2D operations with 3D operations, but with many practical challenges.
 Large GPU footprint is one of the biggest issues, which makes many training strategies common in 2D not feasible in 3D, e.g. limited mini-batch size. *MMV_Im2Im* is able to take advantage of state-of-the-art ML engineering methods to efficiently handle 3D problems.
 For example, by using effective half-precision training, one can greatly reduce GPU memory workload for each sample and therefore increase the batch size or the patch size.
 When multiple GPUs are available, it is also possible to easily take advantage of the additional resources to scale up the training to multiple GPU cards, even multiple GPU nodes.
-As a demonstration, we applied *EmbedSeg*-like models to a 2D problem of segmenting *C. elegans* from widefield images [@doi:10.1021/cb900084v], as well as a 3D problem of nuclear segmentation from fluorescent and brightfield images from the hiPS single cell image dataset [@doi:10.1038/s41586-022-05563-7].
+As a demonstration, we applied *EmbedSeg*-like models to a 2D problem of segmenting *C. elegans* from widefield images [@doi:10.1021/cb900084v], as well as a 3D problem of nuclear segmentation from fluorescent and brightfield images from the hiPSC single cell image dataset [@doi:10.1038/s41586-022-05563-7].

 For the 2D problem, we adopted the same network backbone as in the original *EmbedSeg* paper.
 Example results on a small holdout set of 5 images are shown in Figure {@fig:instance}-A (average precision at 50 = 0.866 ± 0.163), which is comparable to the original published results [@embedseg].
 For the 3D problem, the original backbone is not directly applicable, due to the before mentioned anisotropic issue and the images in the dataset do not contain enough Z-slices to run through all down sampling blocks in 3D.
 The anisotropic UNet [@doi:10.1101/491035] is used here.
 The segmentation results obtained from the public dataset [@doi:10.1038/s41586-022-05563-7] contain nuclear instance segmentation of all cells.
 But, the cells touching the image borders are ignored from downstream analysis [@doi:10.1038/s41586-022-05563-7] and therefore not curated.
 In other words, the segmentation from this public dataset can only be used as high-quality nuclear instance segmentation ground truth after excluding the areas covered by cells touching the image borders [@doi:10.1038/s41586-022-05563-7].
 Therefore, the exclusion masking function in MMV_Im2Im is very helpful in this example.